senemsoy/css-grid-and-flex-template/README.md

 # CSS Grid and Flex template
-Home page template using CSS Grid and Flex, ready to be customized
+Responsive home page template using CSS Grid and Flex, ready to be customized

+## Built With

+* HTML5
+* CSS3